 PNP (Purine Nucleoside Phosphorylase) is a Protein Coding gene.
-Diseases associated with PNP include Immunodeficiency Due To Purine Nucleoside Phosphorylase Deficiency and Adenosine Deaminase Deficiency.
-Among its related pathways are Purine metabolism (REACTOME) and NAD metabolism.
-GO annotations related to this gene include drug binding and nucleoside binding.
+Diseases associated with PNP include Purine Nucleoside Phosphorylase Deficiency and Adenosine Deaminase Deficiency.
+Among its related pathways are Pyrimidine metabolism (KEGG) and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include drug binding and nucleoside binding.

 UniProtKB/Swiss-Prot for PNP Gene